Deborah Van Dyke, NP, MPH — President

 Founder and Director, Global Health Media Project

 Deborah Van Dyke is a family practice clinician, trainer, and humanitarian aid project coordinator.
 Since 1993 she has worked internationally—most often with MSF/Doctors Without Borders—in conflict and post-conflict settings in Asia and Africa.
 She has broad clinical expertise, rare frontline experience, a knack for distilling “need to know” information from complex concepts, and a deep commitment to making knowledge resources accessible to health workers in low-resource settings.
-Deb received her Master of Public Health (MPH) from Harvard and Nurse Practitioner (MSN) degree from Yale.
+Deb received her Master of Public Health (MPH) degree from Harvard and Nurse Practitioner (MSN) degree from Yale.